Visa Path Finder

 That usually means sorting through stay length, financial solvency, family ties, work plans, and whether you are still at the consulate stage or already thinking about what happens after entry.
 This page walks you through that logic and where to go next.

-Updated April 2026Interactive tool plannedResidency route logic
+Updated April 2026Temporary and permanent pathsResidency route logic

 Best for